Table of contents

 Because of the different methodologies of AWE and RTI, the headline statistics for average pay levels are not directly comparable.
 In a distribution such as earnings, where the higher end is skewed because of a small percentage of very high earners, the mean (which is the focus of AWE estimates) will be higher than the median (which is the focus of RTI estimates).
 Both RTI and AWE will include anyone who has been added to a payroll for just a month, for example, to receive a bonus or similar; however, these are treated differently between the two sources.
 If people joined halfway through the month, RTI calendarises them (they are counted as part of an employee), whereas AWE counts them as a whole employee (which contributes to a smaller average wage).

-Both RTI and AWE estimates include the earnings of those employees whose earnings were reduced for any reason.
+Both RTI and AWE estimates include the earnings of those employees whose earnings were reduced for any reason, for example those on the Coronavirus Job Retention Scheme (CJRS).
 Additionally, the RTI statistics cover Northern Ireland, HM Armed Forces and government-supported trainees paid via PAYE, pay-rolled redundancy payments and signing-on fees, all of which are excluded from AWE.

 Another important difference is that RTI estimates are calculated on a person basis, while AWE estimates are calculated on a job basis.
 As people can have more than one job each, the pay from their multiple jobs would be summed together in RTI; this difference will also cause the RTI estimates to be higher than the AWE estimates.

-As with the Labour Force Survey (LFS), AWE will be subject to sampling variability, which will also lead to short-term differences between the RTI and AWE estimates.
+As with LFS, AWE will be subject to sampling variability, which will also lead to short-term differences between the RTI and AWE estimates.

 Comparison of latest data

-Figure 10 shows both sources have a similar trend over time, when based on mean earnings.
+Figure 10 shows both sources have a similar trend over time when based on mean earnings.
 The RTI series is consistently higher than AWE, with the factors described earlier contributing to this pattern.
-In recent months to September 2020, growth recorded in RTI is stronger than for AWE.
+In the months to December 2021, growth recorded in RTI is stronger than for AWE.
 This reflects, in part, lower percentage growth in RTI in 2019.
 In addition, if people being made redundant receive substantial payments, RTI estimates may increase.

 The composition of the full set of jobs affects pay growth.
 AWE has identified that changes in the proportion employed within individual industries has had very little impact on pay growth, whereas RTI has identified that a fall in the number of job inflows has had a notable upward impact.
 Neither source is able to estimate the impact of changes in job by occupation within industry, and reference to LFS estimates may provide insight on this aspect.